Work samples

 I was invited by the Clemmons Family Farm to present and give a workshop for participant designs for the various panels of the artwork.
 The Clemmons Family Farm in Shelburne, Vermont, is a multigenerational Black-owned farm that serves as a community-centered space to connect cultural history, land stewardship, and racial equity.
 Artists often collaborate with the farm through community-centered, interdisciplinary work that bridges agriculture, education, and creative expression.

-The sculpture honors and celebrates Burlington’s queer community, and features designs by students from the 14th session of Burlington City & Lake.
-The students contributed to the colors and design of the sculpture.
-The Burlington City & Lake and Education Justice Coalition are two of the community-led alliances that particiapated during the spring of 2025.
+The sculpture features designs by students from the 14th session of Burlington City & Lake.
+Burlington City & Lake and Education Justice Coalition are two of the community-led alliances that participated during the spring of 2025.
 Both non-profits bring together educators, youth, artists, and organizers to address systemic inequities through advocacy, public programming, and place-based initiatives connected to Lake Champlain.

 • Dance in Place Figure Detail